 Greve in Chianti is about half an hour or so from Florence.
 Our accommodation is a further five kilometres up the hill from the town, much of it is dirt road.
 We are situated in the heart of the Tuscan hills.
 As we pull into the property all we can say is "wow!"

-B&B Le Cetinelle is picture postcard gorgeous.
+B&B Le Cetinelle is picture postcard gorgeous and was booked through AirBnb.
 The stone two storey main building has timber shutters and is surrounded by vineyards and olive groves.
 They produce their own wine, olive oil and honey here.
 The owners live in another detached stone house which mirrors the main house in construction materials but reflects a more modern style.
 All about are roses, wisteria and geraniums, while shade is provided by all kinds of trees.
 And the view is amazing.
 Perched at an altitude of over 600metres, we overlook an endless series of rolling hills each topped with another stone villa or small village.